OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 ## Mutations

-Each character has a mutation chosen from the Mutant: Year Zero mutations list (MYZ 71)and a single Mutation Point (MYZ 69).
+Each character has a mutation from the Mutant: Year Zero mutations list (MYZ 71) and starts with a single Mutation Point (MYZ 69).
 The player or GM may also create other mutations inspired by the edition of Paranoia used as source material or other sources.
+Mutations follow the rules from Mutant: Year Zero (MYZ 69-77).

 Below are some additional mutations to round out the set in Mutant: Year Zero with a 2nd Edition Paranoia theme.
+In the spirit of Paranoia, they are not particularly balanced, but mostly alighn with the mechanics of Mutant: Year Zero mutations.

 You can add them to the mutations list table (MYZ 71) as shown below.